 Not a ton of new countries this year, but as you’ll read later that I am planning to stay put in one country most of the year.

-In the next couple months, I’m visiting Spain, Portugal, France, and Italy. ( Whew – wipe sweat from brow)
+In the next couple months, I’m visiting Spain (making these Spanish quotes come to life), Portugal, France, and Italy. ( Whew – wipe sweat from brow)

 Then I will head straight to China where I will start slowing down my travel for the rest of the year.

 The more I travel the more I appreciate the beauty of traveling slowly.

 While I am speeding through a few countries in the next couple months I feel Ican be forgiven as I have visited these countries many times.

 I’m visiting and writing about a few cities that I have never made it too before such as Madrid, Nice, Lisbon, and Cinque Terre.